Robert Sugden: 2014–2019

 When Pete Barton (Anthony Quinlan) is released from prison, he gives Robert a letter to Aaron from Gordon.
 Robert burns the letter after Aaron says he wants nothing more to do with Gordon.
 Robert discovers Liv has skipped school to go to Gordon's sentencing and he goes to court to find her.
-Robert also calls Aaron, who turns up and decides to stay to see Gordon get 18 years imprisonment.
+Robert also calls Aaron, who turns up and stays to see Gordon get 18 years imprisonment.
 Robert panics when Gordon tells Aaron about the letter, but he quickly rushes Aaron and Liv out of the court.
 Later Aaron asks about the letter but Robert says Gordon was lying.
-However, Aaron discovers Robert got rid of Gordon's letter.
+Aaron discovers Robert got rid of Gordon's letter.
 Aaron and Liv are informed that Gordon was found dead in his prison cell.
 Aaron blames Robert for not giving him the letter.
 Robert tells Aaron that Gordon was going to commit suicide.
 Aaron, Chas and Cain believe Robert was involved in Gordon's death, but DS Wise informs them that Gordon hung himself.
 Aaron apologises to Robert, who explains that he was trying to protect him.
 Robert suggests Aaron visits Gordon's body in the mortuary.
 The next day Aaron discovers Gordon left him and Liv £250.000 each in his will.
 Aaron and Liv refuse to have anything to do with Gordon's money.
 Robert and Charity talk about Aaron's decision to walk away from Gordon's money, unaware that Aaron is listening.
 Aaron walks in and angrily confronts Robert, calling him manipulative and controlling.
 Robert tries to apologise to Aaron but Aaron refuses to listen.
 Aaron tells Robert that he will never change.
 Aaron orders him to stay away from him and his life.
 Robert walks off upset.

 Later, after Gordon's funeral, at the pub Robert is arrested for perverting the course of justice after Liv gets Ryan to go to the police about Robert paying him.
 Liv admits to Aaron she tried to call off the deal but it was too late.
 The next day Robert returns and tells Aaron he is worried that he could face prison.
 Robert finds out it was Liv who reported him to the police.
 Robert is upset to realise Aaron already knew.
 He is upset that Aaron chose Liv over him.

 Liv runs away thanks to some nasty texts, Robert tracks her down at the cricket pavilion.
 Liv explains that she tried to stop Ryan from going to the police but it was too late.
 Robert tells her he might go to prison but he thinks it's karma for his wrongdoings.
 Liv and Robert decide to put their differences aside.

 Robert accidentally sees Noah Dingle (Jack Downham)'s phone messages and realises that Noah is Liv's online bully.
 Robert warns Noah to stop his actions and Noah agrees.
 It is later revealed by Liv that her bully's account had been taken down.
 Robert, Liv and Aaron go for a holiday together shortly after.